Sunspots and Propagation

 Here comes the sun!
-Solar Maximum is approaching as I draft this article!
+A new solar cycle, number 25, has recently begun as I draft this article in late 2021.
+The sun is coming out of Solar Minimum.
 What does that mean?
 Why is it significant to ham radio?
-And if there is a Solar Maximum, does that mean there is also a Solar Minimum?
+And if there is a Solar Minimum, does that mean there is also a Solar Maximum?
 And what about those sunspots and solar flares?
 Let’s start here on earth with our ionosphere and then journey to the surface of the sun.

 The Ionosphere: The earth’s ionosphere is responsible for the over-the-horizon radio signal propagation that we enjoy with HF and occasionally with VHF.
 The ionosphere is comprised of layers of the atmosphere in which electrically charged particles are created that collectively have a bending effect on RF signals, directing them back toward the earth from high in the atmosphere.
 Referred to as skip propagation, multiple skips of RF between the ionosphere and the earth can allow weak signal propagation around the globe.
 (See HamRadioSchool.com Technician License Course, Chapter 5, Signal Propagation.)

 The charged particles in the ionosphere are created by radiation from the sun.

 The sun emits electromagnetic (EM) radiation of frequencies much higher than radio frequencies, including ultraviolet (UV), X-ray, and occasionally intensely energetic gamma radiation.
 These frequencies of EM radiation are called ionizing radiation because they may collide with atoms in the atmosphere and strip away electrons from those atoms.
 When a negatively charged electron is removed from a neutral atom of oxygen, for instance, a positively charged oxygen ion and a negatively charged free electron result.
 The ionosphere is loaded with these electrically charged ions.